canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 $ git log
 ```

-### What's the Staging area
+### What's the Staging area?

-The staging area or index is a concept that makes Git different. **The staging area is an intermediate area where you can review your files before committing them**.
+The staging area or index is a concept that makes Git different.

+**The staging area is an intermediate area where you can review your files before committing them**.

 It’s like making your files wait in a line before keeping track of them.
 This allows you to commit only a group of files or portions of a single file.